maple-labs/erc20/README.md

 ```

 ## Acknowledgements
-This code was inspired from the following sources:
+These contracts were inspired by and/or directly modified from the following sources:
 - [Solmate](https://github.com/Rari-Capital/solmate)
 - [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts)
 - [DSS](https://github.com/makerdao/dss)